KrishPatel13/KrishPatel13/README.md

 🖇 [Linkedin](https://www.linkedin.com/in/krishpatel13/)

-# 🏠 Personal Website

-👋🏻 Hi, my name is Krish Patel!
+# 👋🏻 Hi, my name is Krish Patel!

 📚 Pursuing an Honours Bachelor of Science with a specialization in Computer Science, with a Minor in Mathematics from the University of Toronto.